gregfoletta/articles.foletta.org/content/post/2022-10-02-random-wifi-password/index.markdown

 I loved calculus back at uni, but uni was a fair while ago now and I'm more than a little dusty.
 I briefly attempted integrating the equation, looking up some terms I could remember (integration by parts? product rule?).
 But then I thought: if I'm sitting in a cafe trying to get WiFi, I'm going to want a quick and dirty numerical solution, not some beautiful mathematical 'proof'.

 So in this article I'm going to show you that quick and dirty solution.
-We're going to use randomness to find a numerical solution to the definite integral, hopefully getting us access to that sweet free WiFi.
+We're going to use randomness via the Monte Carlo method to find a numerical solution to the definite integral, hopefully getting us access to that sweet free WiFi.

 # The Function